sekhavati/crystalline/README.md

 # crystalline

-This library contains a collection of utility functions with a strong emphasis on readability.
+A modern utility library with a strong emphasis on readability.

 Inspired by [Jest Matchers](https://jestjs.io/docs/en/using-matchers).